recommend-games/blog/content/posts/sdj_2022_4/index.md

 {{< img src="sdj-all" size="x300" alt="Spiel des Jahres" >}}

 The cat's out of the bag and the winners [have been announced](https://www.spiel-des-jahres.de/cascadia-ist-das-spiel-des-jahres-2022/)!
+As mentioned before, this year was the first time the ceremony was held on a Saturday evening and I had the immense pleasure of attending it live.
+In case you missed my very proffesional live coverage on Twitter, here's a [summary](https://twitter.com/MarkusRShepherd/status/1553060952559452160?s=20&t=cr68YeOuUltbs57V050Umg) of the event.

-TODO
+But without further ado, here's the winners of {{% sdj / %}} and {{% kdj %}}Kennerspiel des Jahres 2022{{% /kdj %}}!

 # {{% sdj %}}Spiel des Jahres 2022{{% /sdj %}}